SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 }
 ```

-## Mutations
+### Mutation hooks

-The query hooks correspond to the http POST, PUT, PATCH, DELETE endpoints from the SCAPI API domains.
+The query hooks correspond to the http POST, PUT, PATCH, DELETE endpoints from the SCAPI.
 The mutation hooks follow the signature pattern:

 ```
 use<ApiName>Mutation(EndpointName)